-If you fail to pay your property taxes or other municipal charges (such as a sewer or water bill), the past-due amount becomes a lien on the home.
+If you don't pay your property taxes or other municipal charges, like a sewer or water bill, the past-due amount becomes a lien on your home.
 This type of lien almost always has priority over other liens, including mortgages.
-(Learn more about lien priority and different types of liens in Nolo’s article Types of Property Liens.)

-If the taxes remain unpaid, the taxing authority will eventually:
+If the taxes remain unpaid, in most cases, the taxing authority will eventually:

-In most states, you get a period of time during which you can repurchase (redeem) your home after a tax sale by paying the buyer the amount he or she paid (or by paying the taxes owed) plus interest, penalties, and costs.
-(In some states, the redemption period occurs before the sale.)
-If you don’t redeem, the purchaser gets title to the home free and clear of any liens that existed before the sale.
+In most states, delinquent taxpayers get a set amount of time, called a "redemption period" after a tax sale to reclaim the home by paying the buyer the amount paid at the sale or paying the taxes owed, plus interest, penalties, and costs.
+But in some states, the redemption period occurs before the sale.

-Sometimes homeowners are not aware that a tax sale has been scheduled until after it has already been completed.
-Below are some situations where you may be able to invalidate a tax sale after it has occurred.
+Sometimes, homeowners aren't aware that a tax sale has been scheduled until after it's already happened.
+Below are some situations where you might be able to invalidate a completed tax sale.

-For example, let's say a property owner provides the county (the taxing authority) with a new address for mailings.
-However, the county does not send any notices to the property owner at his new address.
-As a result, the property owner does not receive notice of a tax sale.
+Example.
+Say a property owner provides the county (the taxing authority) with a new address for mailings.
+But the county doesn't send any notices about the delinquent taxes to the property owner at the new address.
+So, the property owner doesn't receive notice of a tax sale.
 In this situation, the sale could probably be set aside for lack of proper notice.

 Whether a particular defect is significant enough to invalidate the sale depends on a state's statutes and case law.